rsnpj/notes-site/notes/Certifications/AZ900/Resource_Manager.md

 Tags can be used to group billing data or to keep track of usage for different projects

-Not all resources support tags, so you need to check your resource supports them
+Not all resources support tags, so you need to check if your resource supports them

 # Resource locks